Quasilimiting behavior for one-dimensional diffusions with killing

 where

-Related analytic inequalities, which are usually referred to as weighted Hardy inequalities, can be found in \cite{bM72}.
-Indeed the results of \cite{bM72} imply Pinsky's bounds. \end{remark} \begin{remark} The fact that the bottom of the spectrum is an isolated eigenvalue is also of practical interest, because in this case the associated eigenfunction can be approximated accurately by the ground states of regular Sturm-Liouville operators on bounded intervals (see the recent survey \cite{jW05}).
-Such a result has recently been rederived \cite{dV09}, in the context of approximating the minimal quasistationary distribution of a diffusion generator with discrete spectrum via interacting particle systems of Fleming-Viot type. \end{remark} \begin{remark} Assume that $\lambda_0^{\kappa}$ is an eigenvalue with associated eigenfunction $u_{\lambda_0^{\kappa}} \in \mL^2$, which by general theory is strictly positive and simple.
-Then
+Related analytic inequalities, which are usually referred to as weighted Hardy inequalities, can be found in \citet{bM72}.
+Indeed the results of Muckenhoupt (\citeyear{bM72}) imply Pinsky's bounds. \end{remark}

+\begin{remark} The fact that the bottom of the spectrum is an isolated eigenvalue is also of practical interest, because in this case the associated eigenfunction can be approximated accurately by the ground states of regular Sturm--Liouville operators on bounded intervals [see the recent survey \citet{jW05}].
+Such a result has recently been rederived [\citet{dV09}] in the context of approximating the minimal quasistationary distribution of a diffusion generator with discrete spectrum via interacting particle systems of Fleming--Viot type. \end{remark}